Sammybro11/Optimising-Lagrangian-Neural-Networks/README.md

 ---

 ## 📜 License
-MIT License.
+Apache License 2.0.
 Free to use and modify.